jyanglab/jyanglab.github.io/teaching_agro932.md

   - AGRO 815A, 815B, and 815D,
   - [AGRO/ANSCI-931](https://jyanglab.com/AGRO-931/),
   - and	STAT-802 or equivalent,
-  - or permission of the instructor(s).
+  - or permission of the instructor.

 ------------